De Verraders

-De Verraders (The Traitors) is a Dutch reality game show broadcast by RTL 4 which premiered in 2021.
+De Verraders (The Traitors) is a Dutch reality television broadcast by RTL 4 which premiered in 2021.
 The format of the show, presented by Tijl Beckand, is similar to the party game Mafia.
 The first and second seasons took place at and around Erenstein Castle in Kerkrade, the Netherlands, while the third, fourth, and fifth seasons were filmed in France.

-Overview
+The sixth season was filmed in Belgium.

+The show premiered on 13 March 2021 on RTL 4, currently has 6 seasons and is hosted by Tijl Beckand.
+Between 5 December 2021 and 2 November 2024, four Halloween-themed seasons aired exclusively on Videoland, hosted by Art Rooijakkers (season 1) and Frank Evenblij (season 2–4).

+Format

 In the show, three of 18 contestants take on the role of Verrader (Traitor/Betrayer), and all other contestants take on the role of Getrouwe (Faithful).
+From the second season onward, the amount of traitors is not known to the faithful.
 The faithful do not know who the traitors are, but viewers of the show are made aware in the first episode.
 Each night, the traitors gather in secret to decide whom they wish to eliminate from the game; this contestant is said to have been murdered and does not show up at the next morning's breakfast.
-In each episode, the contestants take part in a challenge to earn silver bars, which can be won in the end.
-In some challenges, contestants can also win a shield, which protects them from elimination by the traitors that night.
+In each episode, the contestants take part in a mission to earn silver bars, which can be won in the end.
+In some missions, contestants can also win a shield, which protects them from elimination by the traitors that night.
 After completing a challenge, the contestants return to the castle to take part in the Raad (Council) – a voting round in which all contestants cast a vote on who should be eliminated from the game.
 In this round, the faithful hope to eliminate a traitor from the game.
 The eliminated persons reveal, before leaving, whether they were either a traitor or a faithful contestant.